-Riddle’s quiz maker tools let you give different weights to each answer (none, weak, normal, and strong) for maximum flexibility.
+Riddle’s personality test maker lets you give different weights to each answer (none, weak, normal, and strong), with a range of 21 options for maximum flexibility.

-Think of them as points – the more strongly you associate an answer with a particular result, the more likely the user will get that at the end.
+Think of them as points – the more strongly you associate an answer with a particular result of your personality test, the more likely the user will get that at the end.

 Get out of your head and into theirs!